vincentiusmartin/Cooperative-gcPBM/regression/deep_learning/README.md

 python3 experiment.py <job_id> <output_path> <data_config> <experiment_name> ... <test: TRUE|FALSE>

 ```
-The required arguments are laid out below below:
+The required arguments are laid out below:
 - `job_id`: arbitrary ID #, primarily for use in a SLURM job
 - `output_path`: path to put output of experiment
 - `data_config`: path to config file which specifies location of data